 There are approximately 250 different species of trees in one hectare, and close to 1,500 species of plants in the same area.
 17 new species were found within the reserve.
 There are 112 species of reptiles and amphibians, 222 species of orchids, and 51 species of mammals (among them pumas and jaguars), so far.

 Why does the project need volunteers?

 With deforestation being Ecuador's largest environmental problem, a huge effort is now being made by both national and private reserves across the country to preserve what remains.

 Activities and schedule

-There are a few different areas that you can expect to get involved in during your time with us.
 In the Amazon Plants Conservation Center there is a botanical garden here, which is a live collection of useful plants of the Amazon Basin, including medicinal plants.
 The nursery is located in the center for reforestation and propagation goals, especially endangered species.
-The activities in the Center include trail maintenance, Botanical Gardens maintenance, new trails construction in the Botanical Gardens, seeds collection, soil preparation and tree nursery maintenance.
+The activities in the Center include trail and Botanical Gardens maintenance, trail construction in the Botanical Gardens, seeds collection, soil preparation and tree nursery maintenance.